 She was not the sort of humorist readers expected to find in The Saturday Evening Post.
 The magazine’s humor tended toward the cleverness of poet Ogden Nash or the nostalgia of Booth Tarkington.
 Yet Dorothy Parker was often published in the Post, which presented her poetry and her less familiar prose pieces.

-Dorothy Parker?
-She of the caustic wit, the rapier tongue, the put-down from-which-there-is-no-comeback?
-Indeed, reader, it was she.
-Her poetry appeared in our magazine long before she had established herself as one of the country’s sharpest and funniest critics.
+Is it the same Dorothy Parker?
+She of the caustic wit, the rapier tongue, the put-down-from-which-there-is-no-comeback Indeed, reader, it was she.
+Her pieces appeared in our magazine long before she had established herself as one of America’s sharpest and funniest wits.

-To say that she was a woman ahead of her time is an understatement.
-Half-Scottish and half-Jewish, Ms. Parker was born in 1893 into a tumultuous childhood.
-Her mother died while Dorothy was still young, and she came to despise her father and step-mother.
+Half-Scottish and half-Jewish, Parker was born in 1893 into a tumultuous childhood.
+Her mother died while Dorothy was still young, and she came to despise her father and stepmother.

 She left for New York where she began a promising career at Vanity Fair.
-She also co-founded the inner circle of America’s literary talent: the Round Table at New York’s Algonquin hotel.
-There she gained immense respect from the leading writers of the day, and could summon maximum laughter with minimal words, though everyone was wary of her cyical wit.
+She also co-founded the inner circle of a collection of America’s brightest wits at the Round Table of New York’s Algonquin hotel.
+There she gained respect from the leading writers of the day, and summoned maximum laughter with minimal words, though everyone was wary of suddenly becoming the target of her cynical wit.
 Another member of the Round Table described her as “a blend of Little Nell and Lady Macbeth.”